tkhamez/neucore/doc/documentation.md

 * Group and app manager.
 * Customization of texts, links and images specific to your organization, including themes.
 * Automatic group assignment for players based on corporations and alliances from all of their characters.
-* Optional automatic account deactivation with mail notification when ESI tokens are invalid.
+* Optional automatic account deactivation when ESI tokens are invalid.
 * Manually managed accounts that do not require any ESI scopes.
 * Corporation member tracking.
+* Optional EVE mail notification when ESI tokens are invalid.
 * CLI commands for data updates from ESI.
 * An API for applications to query group membership of characters and other data.
 * ESI request for authorized scopes for any character